Can You Use Paper Towels As Wax Strips?

 Making Hard Wax

-Making hard wax at home is wonderfully simple, and only requires a few ingredients.
-You are easily able to purchase beeswax and rosin online, and that is pretty much all you need to get started.
+Making hard wax at home is wonderfully simple and only requires a few ingredients.
+You can easily purchase beeswax and rosin online, which is all you need to get started.

-You can also add in olive oil or coconut oil which will help nourish and smooth the skin during the waxing.
+You can also add olive oil or coconut oil, which will help nourish and smooth the skin during the waxing.

 Soft Wax

-The ingredients in soft wax are similar to that of hot wax, including oils and rosin, but the difference comes in with soft wax needed strips for removal.
+The ingredients in soft wax are similar to those of hot wax, including oils and rosin, but the difference lies in the fact that soft wax requires strips for removal.

 Making Soft Wax

-If you want a simple recipe for soft wax to start off with this natural, simple recipe which is sure to get the job done.
+If you’re looking for a simple recipe for soft wax to get started with, this natural, straightforward recipe is sure to do the job.

-The wax is then applied to the skin when at a lukewarm temperature, and a strip will be applied over the wax.
+The wax is then applied to the skin at a lukewarm temperature, and a strip is applied over the wax.

 The glossy front and back pages of a magazine adhere wonderfully to the wax and have little chance of tearing when pulled off the skin.

-The honey sugar wax has great antimicrobial properties and has potential wound healing benefits as well!
+The honey sugar wax has excellent antimicrobial properties and also offers potential wound-healing benefits.

 Sugar Wax